Sandelier/MangaPresence/NextUpdate.md

 - Renamed Chrome extension folder to "Chromium" for clarity.

 ### To Do
-- Identified bugs with NoConsole.bat not working on some PCs.
-  - Possible antivirus false positives on hidden.vbs due to its behavior.
-    - Possible fix could be to use something like [this](https://github.com/s-h-a-d-o-w/create-nodew-exe/tree/master) instead of vbs.

 - Maybe could add an button to tray to check if theres new releases?